 Candidates for admission to the MLA program must demonstrate an aptitude for design and/or creative works beyond their academic transcript.
 A personally authored exhibit/portfolio of visual and written material is required.
 A single PDF of a candidate's portfolio (11" x 17" pages or smaller, 250 dpi minimum, and 12 pages maximum), shall be uploaded as part of the on-line application.
 All portfolios must be digital and submitted as part of the on-line application. and describe their past educational and/or work experience related to the study of landscape architecture.
 More information may be requested during the application review process.
 If you have any problems uploading your portfolio, please contact: Landscape_Arch@vt.edu for assistance.

 - Additional Requirements for International Candidates

 The Graduate School requires official test scores from the Graduate Record Examination (GRE) and TOEFL or IELTS for all international applicants.
-Minimum TOEFL scores for applicants to the Landscape Architecture Program are: 600 (paper-based), or an equivalent score on the internet-based (IBT) or computer-based (CBT) tests.
-The minimum IELTS score is 6.5.
+Minimum TOEFL scores for applicants to the Landscape Architecture Program are: 600 (paper-based), or 90 on the internet-based (IBT) or computer-based (CBT) tests.
+All sub-scores should be 20 and higher.
+The minimum IELTS band is 6.5.
 In addition, transcripts not in English must be accompanied by a certified English translation.
 All international applicants should also refer to the Virginia Tech Graduate School website concerning additional admission requirements.